dynatrace-oss/barista/src/lib/cta-card/README.md

 * `<dt-cta-card-title>` - The title of the cta card
 * `<dt-cta-card-image>` - Image to be shown within the illustration region of the cta card
+* `<dt-cta-card-footer-actions>` - Action buttons, displayed below the text.
+For the regular cases there should only be one primary cta styled dt-button.
-* `<dt-cta-card-action>` - The action button.
-Has to be a primary cta styled dt-button
+* `<dt-cta-card-title-actions>` - Buttons displayed next to the title.
+Should be a secondary styled dt-button showing an image.

 ## Examples